 Around La Selva Lodge are many different rainforest trails near some fascinating features of the Amazon Rainforest.
 On guided tours, walk past the giant emergent trees, see Lake Garzacocha, and head deep within the rainforest.
 On the rainforest walks, you can find several different monkeys and spot fascinating birds, reptiles, plants and amphibians.

 The Napo Wildlife Center

 Napo Wildlife Center is a much-loved community-owned rainforest lodge.
-From the lodge, enjoy a 40-meter tall canopy tower to see the rainforest’s various shades of green, visits to the Yasuni clay lick to see colorful parrots, talking with the Kichwa Añangu Community who own and manage the lodge, canoe the Añangucocha lagoon, and walk the many rainforest trails to see emergent trees, different monkeys, and many birds.
+From the lodge, enjoy a 40-meter tall canopy tower to see the rainforest’s various shades of green, visit to the Yasuni clay lick to see colorful parrots, enjoy talking with the Kichwa Añangu Community who own and manage the lodge, canoe the Añangucocha lagoon, and walk the many rainforest trails to see emergent trees, different monkeys, and many birds.

 The Manatee Cruise

 Aboard the Manatee Explorer Cruise, enjoy rainforest walks to find different Amazon animals, such as several different monkeys, iguanas, sloths, and colorful birds.
 You can also enjoy a canopy tower to spot parrots and toucans, visit the Yasuni clay lick to see parakeets, canoe the waterways, and meet rainforest communities living along the river.
 In addition to fantastic nature, relax in comfortable suites and enjoy delicious food.
 Guests can also choose a glamping experience to enjoy sleeping comfortable under the stars.